dusty-nv/jetson-inference/docs/building-repo-2.md

 # Building the Project from Source

 Provided with this repo is a library of TensorRT-accelerated deep learning networks for image recognition, object detection with localization (i.e. bounding boxes), and semantic segmentation.
 This inferencing library (`libjetson-inference`) is intended to be built & run on the Jetson, and includes support for both C++ and Python.

 Various pre-trained models are automatically downloaded to get you up and running quickly.
-It's also setup to accept customized network models that you may have trained yourself.
+It's also setup to accept customized network models that you may have trained yourself, including support for Caffe models, TensorFlow UFF, and ONNX.

-The latest source can be obtained from [GitHub](http://github.com/dusty-nv/jetson-inference) and compiled onboard Jetson Nano, Jetson TX1/TX2, and Jetson AGX Xavier.
+The latest source can be obtained from [GitHub](http://github.com/dusty-nv/jetson-inference) and compiled onboard Jetson Nano, Jetson TX1/TX2, and Jetson AGX Xavier once they have been [flashed with JetPack](jetpack-setup-2.md) or setup with the [SD card image](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write).

 ### Cloning the Repo